Double stabbing suspect in serious condition after he was shot by police

 Resident Kelly Tumbare, 36, said: “There were about eight police cars and lots of commotion in the street with neighbours and a very strong police presence.”

-Knowsley Superintendent Karl Baldwin said the suspect and victims were believed to be known to each other and it was thought to be an “isolated incident”.
+Mr Baldwin said the suspect and victims were believed to be known to each other, and it was thought to be an “isolated incident”.

-But, he said the stabbing was one of a number of incidents involving knives in the Knowsley area in recent weeks.
+But, he said patrols would be stepped up as the stabbing was one of a number of incidents involving knives in the Knowsley area in recent weeks.

 On May 7, a 16-year-old boy suffered a wound to his arm in an altercation involving a group of youths on electric bikes at a garage on Liverpool Road, less than a mile from the stabbing on Wednesday.